steinwurf/bunny-bone/README.rst

 This project contains the Arduino (Simblee) code for a data collector which uses Bluetooth Low Energy (BLE) to communicate readings from a sensor.
-Using the python library `gatt <https://github.com/getsenic/gatt-python>`_ the readings are recieved and written to a file.
+Using the python library `gatt <https://github.com/getsenic/gatt-python>`_ the readings are received and written to a file.

 The project is very specialized but may be a good example for working with BLE.